GetStream/javascript-beginner-guide/setup-guide.md

 ## Server Side - Upsert Users

-Add a user to an app by calling upsertUser().
-Add multiple users by calling upsertUsers().
+Add a user to an app by calling `upsertUser()`.
+Add multiple users by calling `psertUsers()`.
 This method is included in `server/methods.js` and will be called by running:

 ```
 npm run upsertUsers